mehrdadh/iCalendar/README.md

 ## Troubleshooting

 **"Unsupported file type" error**
-- Make sure your file has the `.ics` extension
+- Make sure your file has the `.ics` or `.vcs` extension
-- Verify the file is a valid ICS calendar file
+- Verify the file is a valid iCalendar or vCalendar file

 **"Failed to create event" error**
 - Check that you've completed the Google Calendar API setup